dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-26-getting-started-with-react.md

 export default FirstComponent;
 ```
+As you can see, the component code is all JavaScript.
+We are importing react as it is required to render the component.
+We are using [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in our code but you can use normal function syntax too.

+That HTML content we are returning from is [JSX](https://reactjs.org/docs/introducing-jsx.html), it looks very much like HTML but it is not.

-Now open *App.js* and remove all the code in the file and replace it with the following code.
+Now open `App.js` and remove all the code in the file and replace it with the following code.

 ```javascript
 import React from 'react';